Bott-Taubes-Vassiliev cohomology classes by cut-and-paste topology

 \end{corollary}

-\begin{example} Sakai found a cocycle of defect 1 in the graph complex for long knots in \emph{odd}-dimensional Euclidean space.
+\begin{example} Sakai found a cocycle of defect 1 in the graph complex for long knots in {odd}-dimensional Euclidean space, and he used configuration space integrals to produce real-valued cohomology classes in $\Emb(\R, \R^d)$ for $d$ odd.
 This cocycle has nine terms (with coefficients $\pm 1, \pm 2$), so we refer the reader to \cite[Figure 10]{Sakai-AGT} for the precise expression.
-Our construction produces $\Z$-valued cohomology classes in embedding spaces out of such cocycles, just as it does for defect-0 cocycles.
-(Similarly, Longoni found a defect-1 cocycle in the space of closed knots in even-dimensional Euclidean space \cite{Longoni}.
-Our methods would have to be adapted to closed knots and links to immediately produce a class out of this cocycle, and even so, they presently succeed only over $\Z/2$ for $d$ even.) \end{example}
+Our construction produces $\Z$-valued cohomology classes in embedding spaces out of this cocycle, just as for defect-0 cocycles. \end{example}

-\begin{remark} Pelatt constructed nontrivial homology classes over $\Z$ in spaces of long knots in $\R^d$ for $d$ even \cite{Pelatt}.
-In future work, we plan to combine our present methods with this work to study the Vassiliev/Sinha spectral sequence for the homology of the space of long knots over $\Z$ or $\Z/p$.
-Our present methods apply more successfully for odd $d$ than even $d$, but the methods of Pelatt apply equally well to either parity.
-Her paper \cite{Pelatt} restricts to the case of $d$ even because some particular results therein use the abovementioned cocycle of Longoni. \end{remark}